ovhk/DigitalFilm/README.md

 So the idea is to extract the data of the curve and convert the density to 256 gray level.

-Tests here are made with a Famaspeed Variant III RC paper : https://www.foma.cz/en/fomaspeed-variant-III
+Tests here are made with a Famaspeed Variant III RC paper (matt and glossy) : https://www.foma.cz/en/fomaspeed-variant-III Thanks to Foma for getting me few usefull informations.

-## The application
+## Application

 The application is made with different mode for diffrent tests.